By: Aaron Boatin on January 2nd, 2018

-Answering Services vs Virtual Receptionists - What's the Difference?
+Answering Services vs Virtual Receptionists - What to Know

 Though they have their own, unique terms, answering services and virtual receptionists aren’t wildly different on a fundamental level.
 They may have been entirely separate in the past, but growing companies have started to provide a wide range of services that blur the line between them.

 The differences between these services could sway you toward one provider versus another.
 If you’re not sure which type of support your business needs, this blog outlines the similarities and differences between answering services and virtual receptionists, and helps you get a better grasp on how to choose the right service.

 To compare providers, download our free comparison checklist here:

 How are Answering Services and Virtual Receptionists the Same?

 No matter which kind of service you choose, answering services and virtual receptionists will offer many of the same kinds of support.
 An offsite agent will answer your prospects’ or customers’ calls on your behalf.
 You can also choose to lean on these services only when you’re unable to take calls, such as at night, on weekends, over the holidays or when you become too busy.

 Depending on the nature of they call, your agents can perform simple tasks and forward or transfer calls to you or your team members.
 As far as how they handle those calls, you define the proper workflow.
 Of course, a thorough partner will recommend best practices that could help you streamline your call process.